 The secret is not to try and do everything – review the images you’ve collated and identify the strongest themes.
 Think about your space, your priorities, the functionality and the cost of your ideas.
 Ultimately, simplifying your ideas will help you to achieve consistency in your overall style.
 The mood board will give you a great visual of how your pieces will fit together before you purchase anything.

 GET A TAPE MEASURE

-If you can, get yourself some scaled drawings and a tape measure and set out every single item to go in your space.
+If you can, get yourself some scaled drawings and a tape measure.
+Set out every single item to go in your space.
 Drawings can tell you everything you need to know about how a space will function.
-Use them to define your circulation space and conversation nooks, to determine the perfect size of furniture, rugs or artwork and the best location for it.
+Use them to define your circulation space and conversation nooks, to determine the perfect size of furniture, rugs or artwork and the best location for it – to plan your space.
 Shopping armed with drawings and ideal measurements will ensure you make no mistakes with proportion and scale.

 If you struggle to read plans, get some painters tape and mark out potential furniture pieces on the floor.
 This will give you a feel for how the new pieces will interact with what is already there and will help you determine if the sizes are right.

 There is nothing worse than a space that just feels ‘wrong’.
 It could be a small space cramped by oversized furniture or the opposite – a large space with undersized furniture that appears awkward and tiny.
 It could be a tiny piece of art on a large blank wall or a rug that isn’t the correct size (always go bigger when buying a rug!)

 Now is the time to make a list of every single item you think you need or want to include in your space.
 Think carefully about each item and start assigning dollar figures.
 I like to list all of the items into a spreadsheet with a total budget at the bottom.
 Once you have a budget you’re happy with and know exactly what you want – you can finally go shopping.